Overview of the Workflowο

 The release process typically follows this progression:

-Each of these steps is detailed in its own page.
+We begin with some background information, then each of these steps is detailed in its own page.
 See below for a high-level summary.

 Why does E3SM-Unified use both Conda and Spack?
 What roles do they each serve?
 Before you start, itβs critical to understand how these two systems work together.